RIKEN-RCCS/baby-modelica/README.md

 __Baby-Modelica comes with ABSOLUTELY NO WARRANTY.__

 Baby-Modelica is a simple frontend (parser+flattener) for the Modelica language specification 3.4.
-It parses source code then performs simple syntactic transformations, and optionally dumps a flat model.
+It parses a source code then performs simple syntactic transformations, and optionally dumps a flat model.
 Flattening is indispensable even for simple tools, because taking parameter values is not direct as they may be substituted multiple